ErasmusShade/local-LLM/README.md

 # local-LLM
-Run an LLM locally that does useful work.
+Work toward an LLM that runs locally and does useful work.